nicokaegi/federated_ecoc/README.md

 # federated_ecoc

-a rather quick and dirty implmentation of fedearted learning to test how well an ecoc model would do with it.
+a rather quick and dirty fedearted learning simulator to test how well an ecoc model would do when trained in a federated manner.